Exact Neutron-Proton Wavefunctions Using the Phase Function Method: Abstract

 \section{Abstract}

-{ Phase shift($\delta(r)$), Amplitude($A(r)$) and Wave function($u(r)$) vs r (in fm) curves for various channels (S, P and D) of n-p scattering have been calculated using phase function method (PFM) method.
-To do this, inverse potentials obtained using the Morse function as the zeroth reference potential is employed.
-Recently, the GRANADA group published a comprehensive partial wave analysis of scattering data, consisting of 6713 \textit{np} phase shift data points from 1950 to 2013.
-Using the final experimental data points from GRANADA we obtained the parameters for Morse potential by minimizing mean square error (MSE) as the cost function.
-Various quantum functions \textit{i.e.} $\delta(r)$, $A(r)$ and $u(r)$ are described upto 5\textit{fm} with energies $E_{\ell ab}=[1,10,50,100,150,250,350]$.}\\ {\textbf{keywords:} n-p scattering, phase function method (PFM), Morse potential, scattering phase shifts}
+{ Radial phase shifts ($\delta(r)$), amplitude functions ($A(r)$), and exact wavefunctions ($u(r)$) for various uncoupled S, P, and D channels of neutron--proton scattering have been calculated using the Phase Function Method (PFM).
+In these calculations, inverse potentials obtained from the Morse function as the zeroth-order reference potential are employed.
+The parameters of the Morse potential were optimized using the comprehensive GRANADA partial wave analysis, consisting of 6713 experimental \textit{np} phase shift data points from 1950 to 2013, by minimizing the mean square error (MSE) as a cost function.
+The present work provides detailed radial dependence of $\delta(r)$, $A(r)$, and $u(r)$ up to 5~fm for laboratory energies $E_{\ell \text{lab}} = [1, 10, 50, 100, 150, 250, 350]$~MeV.
+The obtained wavefunctions show excellent agreement with high-precision Nijmegen-II results, highlighting the accuracy and transparency of the PFM approach for uncoupled scattering states. }\\ {\textbf{keywords:} n-p scattering, phase function method (PFM), Morse potential, exact wavefunctions, uncoupled states}